TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

 The best is of course to think of a way out yourself.  <BR> If you do not see such a way out, but your curiosity has been aroused, you can open the 'workaround' below.

-::::{dropdown} Workaround to get to the dominant complex eigenvalues
+::::{admonition} Workaround to get to the dominant complex eigenvalues
+:class: note, dropdown

 By definition, a dominant eigenvalue must be *unique* ,  i.e.,  $|\lambda_1| > |\lambda_2| \geq \ldots \, |\lambda_n|$. <BR>
 The question is, how can we get rid of the dominant eigenvalue *pair* ?